Syn.: Astragalus pilosus L., Oxytropis diffusa Ledeb.

 Family: Fabaceae Lindl.

-Endangering and Protection: The Hairy Milk Vetch is an endangered species in some countries (CZ).
+Threat and protection: The Hairy Milk Vetch is an endangered species in some countries (CZ).